 Jean lives in Argyle Texas with her supportive, loving husband and their dog.
 She has three grown children and 2 granddaughters.

 Surrender to the healing power of the crystal bowls and clear the toxic energy from your body through chakra opening, energy work, body mapping in addition to yoga, meditation and pranayama when you join Jean for a retreat.

 Jennifer started practicing yoga to add variety to her gym workouts and running.
 Soon, yoga took hold and she found herself returning back to the mat more and more frequently.
 With yoga, she found strength, stress relief and new depths within herself.
 The practice allowed her to slow down, honor her body, and find peace within, especially during her pregnancies.

 Outside of yoga, Jennifer works in corporate finance and actually enjoys excel spreadsheets.
 She is a foodie and can be found eating her way through Dallas with her husband.
-She is the proud mom of a baby girl, her newest boss, is looking forward to welcoming baby number two in the fall.
+She is the proud mom of two, her daughter, her newest boss, and recently she welcomed a baby boy who keeps her on her toes.

 She loves introducing newcomers to yoga and helping experienced yogis deepen their practice.

 After discovering self-compassion and acceptance from her Yoga practice, on and off the mat, Lisa turned her passion for yoga into teaching.
 She guides students of all levels to experience their own authentic practice.
 She includes Ayurveda, yoga philosophy and alignment cues in every class.
 Lisa has been a student of yoga for over 35 years and a teacher for over 16 years.
 As a Holistic Health Coach, she helps clients find a balanced way to feed themselves – physically and emotionally.
 Lisa is certified as an Ayurvedic Yoga Specialist.

 Lisa and her husband are empty nesters.
 After years of being a hands on mom to her three boys, she’s looking forward to new adventures.